 Pricing appropriately can be a challenge for MSPs, especially when you have standardized pricing for all of your customers.
 Some customers may be larger than others and some simply might need more support, so finding the right balance can tricky.
-While you may not be looking forward to evaluating and adjusting your pricing structure, now is the time to make sure you’re positioned to be profitable in the coming year.
+While you may not be looking forward to evaluating and adjusting your pricing structure, now is the time to make sure you’re positioned to be profitable in the upcoming months.

 Pricing fails when you fail to articulate your value